nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 based on metadata stored in the CMR and presented to end users by EDSC.

-# OPeNDAP URL Service

-This is the part of the REST API responsible for creating OPeNDAP-compatible query URLs (intended to be sent to a deployed OPeNDAP service).

-## Authorized Access
+# Authorized Access

 CMR OPeNDAP requires the use of tokens in order to provide access to potentially protected collections, services, variables, and/or granules.

-A token needs to be included in each request, and this is done by sending a special header:
+> A token needs to be included in each request, and this is done by sending a special header:

 ```
 "Echo-Token: <YOUR_TOKEN>"
 ```

-For example, if you have stored your token in a file:
+> For example, if you have stored your token in a file:

 ```
 "Echo-Token: `cat ~/.cmr/tokens/sit`"
 ```

 Both ECHO as well as URS/Earthdata Login tokens are supported.

+Many of the examples in the documentation below show usage of the Echo token.

+# OUS Resources

+This is the part of the REST API responsible for creating OPeNDAP-compatible query URLs (intended to be sent to a deployed OPeNDAP service).
+The name "OUS" (OPeNDAP URL Service) was used in the prototype for this service, and that name has carried through here.

 ## Collection Resources